jneug/typst-mantys/src/core/layout.typ

     // TODO: Should theme call be in mantys.typ?
     show: theme.page-init(doc)

-    // Setup show-rule for theming support
+    // Setup show-rule for themeing support
     show <mantys:themable>: it => {
       let element = it.value
       (element.func)(theme, ..element.args)